 - Any abnormality that bleeds easily when touched.

-- A lump or hard spot appear in the tissue, usually border of the tongue.
+- A lump or hard spot appears in the tissue, usually border of the tongue.

 - A sore under a denture, which even after adjustment of the denture that does not heal.

 - A lump or thickening develops inside the mouth.